HDRP Newsletter, August 2016

 Banegas MP, Harlan LC, Mann B, Yabroff KR.
 Toward greater adoption of minimally invasive and nephron-sparing surgical techniques for renal cell cancer in the United States.
 Urol Oncol 2016 Jun 16. pii: S1078-1439(16)30091-6.
 [Epub ahead of print] [View Abstract]External Web Site Policy

-Barr RD, Ries LA, Lewis DR, Harlan LC, Keegan TH, Pollock BH, Bleyer WA; US National Cancer Institute Science of Adolescent and Young Adult Oncology Epidemiology Working Group.
+Barr RD, Ries LA, Lewis DR, Harlan LC, Keegan TH, Pollock BH, Bleyer WA; U.S. National Cancer Institute Science of Adolescent and Young Adult Oncology Epidemiology Working Group.
 Incidence and incidence trends of the most frequent cancers in adolescent and young adult Americans, including "nonmalignant/noninvasive" tumors.
 Cancer 2016 Apr 1;122(7):1000-8.
 [View Abstract]External Web Site Policy

 Beachler DC, Gonzales FA, Kobrin SC, Kreimer AR.
 HPV vaccination initiation after the routine-recommended ages of 11-12 in the United States.
 Papillomavirus Res 2016 Dec 1;2:11-16.
 [View Abstract]External Web Site Policy